-- 211. We are supportive of the introduction of global sustainability standards and the creation of global baseline as we believe that doing so will bring significant benefits that will far outweigh the related costs in the long-term.
-However, as noted elsewhere in this letter, the proposals as drafted will require some refinement if the Board is to achieve its aim of creating a high quality, global sustainability reporting framework - 212.
+- 216. We are supportive of the introduction of global sustainability standards and the creation of a global baseline as we believe that doing so will bring significant benefits that will far outweigh the related costs in the long-term.
+However, as noted elsewhere in this response, the proposals as drafted will require some refinement if the Board is to achieve its aim of creating a high quality, global sustainability reporting framework - 217.
 The costs of implementing the proposals as drafted will, however, be high for some companies particularly during the first year of application in jurisdictions with little or no experience of sustainability reporting.
-These costs would, however, be reduced were the Board to implement some or all of the changes to the Exposure Draft that we have suggested elsewhere in this letter.
+These costs would, however, be reduced were the Board to implement some or all of the changes to the exposure draft that we have suggested elsewhere in this response. - 218.
+Another factor to consider is the wider global context that entities are already having to manage.
+Global recovery is ongoing from the devastating effects of the pandemic, many economies are dealing with a high inflationary environment, and geopolitical tensions are impacting the way in which businesses are managed.
+The benefits of implementing the Board's proposals are likely to be great but the rising costs companies already face should not be ignored.